Rabindramanohar/mean-social-blog/README.md

 really not doing well distrating with my goal 9/2/2020 I have to work hard 11/2/2020
 Not done any thing 12/2/2020
+finally TOS  is initiated and now it's time to work hard 13/2/2020